linkspreed/ShareNode/README.md

 # Core Functionalities

 ## Meticulously Designed User Interface & User Experience
-In last year of IceCloud evolution with help of our users, we spend a lot of time designing gorgeous looking user interface and seamless user experience with our file management frontend.
+In last year of ShareNode evolution with help of our users, we spend a lot of time designing gorgeous looking user interface and seamless user experience with our file management frontend.
 We advocate simplicity and usability.

 ## Responsive
-Meticulously optimized mobile version of IceCloud, we just love how nice and easy are all components working.
+Meticulously optimized mobile version of ShareNode, we just love how nice and easy are all components working.
 Mobile responsive version should be nice and usable as his bigger desktop brother.

 ## Upload Files
-With IceCloud you can upload files up to tens of gigabytes, don’t worry that your big files won’t be uploaded.
+With ShareNode you can upload files up to tens of gigabytes, don’t worry that your big files won’t be uploaded.
 We support chunk upload and multipart uploads for your storage.
 All work seamlessly.

 ## Folder Upload
-For IceCloud it isn’t any problem to upload a folder with your files.
+For ShareNode it isn’t any problem to upload a folder with your files.
 The same folder structure will be recreated in the app.

 ## Sharing Files
 With our reach sharing functionalities, you can easily just click on your file or folder, and generate a shared link for everyone.
 Also you can protect your shared files with your password.